ShreyaBiltheria/Credit_card_fraud_detection/README.md

-# Credit Card Fraud Detection Model
+# Credit Card Fraud Detection Model(Final Year Project)

 This repository contains a credit card fraud detection model that uses machine learning algorithms to detect fraudulent transactions.The model was built using the Python programming language and scikit-learn library.